-- Risks are appropriately identified and managed. - Internal accounting and operating controls are adequate and operating effectively. - Financial, managerial, operating and technology systems information is appropriate, accurate, reliable, and timely. - Compliance with Company policies, standards, procedures, code of conduct and applicable country laws and regulations. - Resources are acquired economically, used efficiently, and adequately protected. - Programs, plans, and objectives are achieved.

-- Quality and continuous improvement are fostered in control processes. - Significant legislative or regulatory issues are recognized and addressed properly. - Achievement of the Company's strategic objectives.
+- Risks are appropriately identified and managed. - Internal accounting and operating controls are adequate and operating effectively. - Financial, managerial, operating and technology systems information is appropriate, accurate, reliable, and timely. - Compliance with Company policies, standards, procedures, code of conduct and applicable country laws and regulations. - Resources are acquired economically, used efficiently, and adequately protected. - Programs, plans, and objectives are achieved. - Quality and continuous improvement are fostered in control processes. - Significant legislative or regulatory issues are recognized and addressed properly. - Achievement of the Company's strategic objectives.

-B.5.1 Internal audit process
+B.5.1 Internal Audit independence, professional conduct and ethics